Shada (Doctor Who): Ian Levine animated version (2011)

 In 2010, Ian Levine funded an unofficial project to complete the original Shada story using animation and the original voice actors, minus Tom Baker and David Brierley, to complete the parts of the story that were never filmed.
-John Leeson would replace Brierley as the voice of K9, and Paul Jones (better known as a studio carpenter) would replace Tom Baker as the Doctor.
+John Leeson replaced Brierley as the voice of K9, and Paul Jones (voice actor and commercial radio producer) replaced Tom Baker as the Doctor.
 The completed story was finished in late 2011 and announced by Levine, via his Twitter account, on 8 September 2011.
 J. R. Southall, writer for the science fiction magazine Starburst, reviewed the completed version at Levine's invitation and scored it 10 out of 10 in an article published on 15 September 2011.
 The completed Levine version appeared on torrent sites over two years later, on 12 October 2013.

 In print

 Novelisation and audio book (2012)

 Elements of the story were reused by Adams for his novel Dirk Gently's Holistic Detective Agency, in particular the character of Professor Chronotis who possesses a time machine.
 Adams did not allow Shada, or any of his other Doctor Who stories, to be novelised by Target Books.
 It is, therefore, one of only five serials from the 1963–1989 series not to be novelised by Target – along with Adams' other stories The Pirate Planet and City of Death, plus Eric Saward's two Dalek stories (Resurrection of the Daleks and Revelation of the Daleks).

 A six-part adaptation of the story by Jonathan V. Way appeared in issues 13–18 of Cosmic Masque, the Doctor Who Appreciation Society's fiction magazine.
 Adams granted permission for the adaptation on condition that it was never published in collected form.

 BBC Books published a novelisation of this serial on 15 March 2012, written by Gareth Roberts.
 Roberts drew on the latest versions of the scripts available, as well as adding new material of his own to "fix" what he viewed as various plotholes and unanswered questions.
 Nicholas Pegg, in his review of the book for Doctor Who Magazine, heartily praised it, calling it a "successful duet".